aesir321/ray-tracer/README.md

 ### How do I get set up? ###

+* Clone the repository.
-* Clone the repository and then run main.cpp to launch the program.
+* Switch to the directory ray-tracer in terminal.
+* Compile the program by running the "make" in the terminal.
+* Run the program by executing the command "./ray-tracer".
 * Basic shapes and images can be created by modifying the values in the various renderSceneMethods().